From Experimental Philosophy

 Suppose we consider the concept happiness, or the concept love.
 How are these concepts to be understood?
 One obvious hypothesis would be that they are best understood as being more or less like other mental state the concepts, e.g., belief.
 Perhaps these concepts, too, simply serve to pick out a particular mental state and thereby enable people to explain, predict and understand others' behavior.
 We will argue that this hypothesis is mistaken.
 Instead, we suggest that some of the different concepts people use to understand the mind are fundamentally different from others.
 While there are concepts that do serve simply to pick out a particular mental state, others allow a role for evaluative judgments.
 So, for example, our claim will be that when people are wondering whether a given agent is 'truly happy' or 'truly in love,' they are not merely trying to figure out whether this agent has a particular sort of mental state.
 They are also concerned in a central way with evaluating the agent's situation.Joshua May and Richard Holton.
 What in the World Is Weakness of Will?
 Unpublished Manuscript.

 At least since the middle of the twentieth century, philosophers have tended to identify weakness of will with akrasia-i.e. acting, or having a disposition to act, contrary to one's judgments about what is best for one to do.
 However, there has been some recent debate about whether this captures the ordinary notion of weakness of will.
 Richard Holton (1999, 2009) claims that it doesn't, while Alfred Mele (forthcoming) argues that, to a certain extent, it does.
 As Mele recognizes, the question about an ordinary concept here is one apt for empirical investigation.
-Our plan is to evaluate Mele's studies and report some experiments of our own in order to investigate what in the world the ordinary concept of weakness of will is.
+Our plan is to evaluate Mele's studies on how to make yourself throw up and report some experiments of our own in order to investigate what in the world the ordinary concept of weakness of will is.
 We conclude that neither Mele nor Holton (previously) was quite right and offer a tentative proposal of our own: the ordinary notion is more like a prototype or cluster concept.Steve Guglielmo and Bertram Malle.
 Can Unintended Side Effects be Intentional?
 Resolving a Controversy Over Intentionality and Morality Under Submission.

 Can an event's blameworthiness distort whether people see the event as intentional?
 In controversial recent studies, people judged a behavior's negative side effect as intentional even though the agent allegedly had no desire for the side effect to occur.
 Such a judgment contradicts the standard assumption that desire is a necessary condition of intentionality, and it raises concerns about lay assessments of intentionality in legal settings.
 Six studies examined whether blameworthy events distort intentionality judgments.
 Studies 1-4 show that, counter to recent claims, intentionality judgments are systematically guided by variations in the agent's desire, for moral and nonmoral actions alike.
 Studies 5 and 6 show that a behavior's negative side effects are rarely seen as intentional once people are allowed to choose from multiple options of describing the behavior.
 In particular, people systematically distinguish between "knowingly" and "intentionally" bringing about a side effect, even for immoral actions.
 These studies suggest that intentionality judgments are unaffected by a behavior's blameworthiness.Steve Guglielmo and Bertram Malle.
 Enough Skill to Kill: Intentionality Judgments and the Moral Valence of Action Under Submission.